Z2gK/hhc24-writeup/Act2.md

 > Christmas is on the line!
 For a mischievous edge-up, dive into the game’s code - a few client-side tweaks to speed, movement, or power might shift the balance... or just help us find that secret weapon we misplaced!

 During gameplay, the following script files (or files containing scripts) are loaded.
-These can be viewed and downloaded in Chrome browser's developer mode:
+They can be viewed and downloaded in Chrome browser's developer mode:

 - `game.html`
 - `elfIds.js`